 We find that most new-to-market innovators do not have a hybrid structure but have either a centralized or decentralized R&D structure.
 The shares of new-to-market innovators that have a centralized or decentralized R&D structure are 49% and 42%, respectively, while the share of firms that have a hybrid structure is only 9%.
 This result may reflect the fact that many new-to-market innovators are small firms (Table 1.4), among which the share of firms with a hybrid structure is very small (5%).
 There is little difference in the share of firms with a centralized R&D structure between new-to-market innovators and new-to-firm innovators.
 This result is inconsistent with Argyres and Silverman's (2004) finding that firms with a centralized R&D structure were more likely to develop explorative innovations (new-to-market innovations in our case).
-The differences in the samples used: while 80% of the firms in our sample are small and medium-sized firms, the firms in Argyres and Silverman's (2004) sample were mostly large conglomerate corporations.
+The difference between our and Argyres and Silverman's (2004) results may be due to differences in the samples used: while 80% of the firms in our sample are small and medium-sized firms, the firms in Argyres and Silverman's (2004) sample were mostly large conglomerate corporations.
+17 centralized or a decentralized R&D structure.

-Overall, we find that firms that developed product innovations, especially new-tofirm innovations, are more likely to have a hybrid R&D structure.
-Among firms that made product innovations, we find that most new-to-market innovators have either a centralized or a decentralized R&D structure.
 This result is inconsistent with studies (such as Argyres and Silverman 2004) that find that it is firms with a centralized R&D structure that tend to generate radical innovations.

+Overall, we find that firms that developed product innovations, especially new-to-firm innovations, are more likely to have a hybrid R&D structure.
+Among firms that made product innovations, we find that most new-to-market innovators have either a

-&lt;sup>17 Because Argyres and Silverman's (2004) sample consists mostly of large conglomerate corporations, 62.5% of their sample firms have a hybrid R&D structure.
+$^{^{17}}$ Because Argyres and Silverman's (2004) sample consists mostly of large conglomerate corporations, 62.5% of their sample firms have a hybrid R&D structure.
 Similarly, Argyres et al. (2020) focus on 130 large corporations.